cfbender/stalk-tracker/README.md

 ## How to Deploy

 Can be deployed on Heroku for free!
 Click the below button to set up your deployment.
 You will need to have already created a bot account for it to log into.
 You can follow a tutorial such as [this one](https://medium.com/davao-js/2019-tutorial-creating-your-first-simple-discord-bot-47fc836a170b) (under the "Generating Token Key" and "Adding bot to our test server" sections) to get that set up.
+You may need to adjust the permissions, or use `268459072` for the permissions integer as I did.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)